miraisolutions/eRum2020Workshop/README.md

 #### Workshop recordings

-Full workshop recordings will be available on the [e-Rum2020 YouTube channel](https://www.youtube.com/channel/UCDOoQShiQHE7_C-wuLqFJ7w) (**TODO**: Use the actual url after publication).
+Full workshop recordings are available on the [e-Rum2020 YouTube channel](https://youtu.be/dPc10Ka-L94).